-Instructor/Lecturer Assistant Professor Associate Professor Professor Participates in College and University In addition to all the stated criteria for Instructor/Lecturer, the Assistant Professor: Instructor/Lecturer, the Assistant criteria for previous ranks, the Cascades the mission and vision of the CON to students and the community.
-Assumes greater responsibilities on College and University committees. □ Serves in a leadership role on college and/or University committees.
-Presents evidence of leadershi in civic and/or health related activities.
+Instructor/Lecturer Assistant Professor Associate Professor Professor 1 Participates in College and University Committees.
+In addition to all the stated criteria for Instructor/Lecturer, the Assistant Professor: In addition to all the stated criteria for previous ranks, the Associate Professor: In addition to all the stated criteria for previous ranks, the Professor: Cascades the mission and vision of the CON to students and the community.
+Assumes greater responsibilities on College and University committees.
+Serves in a leadership role on college and/or University committees.
+Presents evidence of leadership in civic and/or health related activities.
 Participates in civic and/or health related community events/activities.
 Serves as a preceptor or mentor for students as appropriate.
-Represents the College at professional meetings, conferences, and conventions. □ Participates actively in civic and/or health related activities. □ Provides leadership in the implementation of College and University Initiatives □ e.g., special projects, and continuing professional education.
-Participates with other disciplines inside and outside the institution to promote nursing and changes in health policies.
+Represents the College at professional meetings, conferences, and conventions.
+Participates actively in civic and/or health related activities.
+Provides leadership in the implementation of College and University Initiatives e.g., special projects, and continuing professional education.
+Participates with other disciplines inside and outside the institution to promote nursin and changes in health policies.